1 firefighter killed, 4 others injured in Berwick fire

-BERWICK, Maine — A Berwick fire captain died Friday from injuries he suffered fighting a four-alarm blaze at an apartment building in Berwick.
+BERWICK, Maine — A Berwick fire captain was fatally injured Friday while fighting a four-alarm blaze at a three-story apartment building in Berwick.

 Fire officials were visibly shaken and mournful during an information briefing as Maine's state fire marshal, Joe Thomas, his voice cracking, identified the victim from the fire as Capt.
 Joel Barnes of the Berwick Fire Department.